Jakarta Bucket List: Amazing Places to Visit in Jakarta, Indonesia

 Do a car-free day on Sunday.

-It is an amazing experience to see the main road without a single automobile.
+It is a fantastic experience to see the main road without a single automobile.
 It is also a perfect opportunity to meet up with all Jakarta communities who gather here in the morning.

 Counteract Jakarta’s air pollution at Blue Terrace

 Breathe fresh air at Blue Terrace as you enjoy health-conscious dishes.
 The menu is abundant with colorful salads and mains, all skillfully arranged and decorated with edible flowers.

 Shop at the malls